abhaasgoyal/module-systems/Study/Logger-Editor/README.md

 **Wyvern**

-For Wyvern, the extension library is `wordCloud`, and you have to design the logger library.
-Since capability security is inbuilt you are given more freedom as to how to call the logger library from the main function.
-Provided below is the overall structure of the `Main` module
+The extension library is `wordCloud`, and the users need to design the logger library from scratch with the `appendLog` function.
+Since capability is built hierarchically here, the users were given a more open-ended specification to the parameters of the logger library (the answer here is that using the underlying system resource is exclusively dependent that Main passes `fileIO` from the main function.

 ```rust
 import fileSystem